xzyang123/SE-study-notes/BinarySearch.md

+### Principles of Binary Search
+1. search space must decrease after each interation
+2. target should not be roled out accidentally, be careful of Left and Right

 ### 1. Classic Binary Search

     Example: array[7] 1 2 3 4 5 6 7 whether target = 4 is in this array or not.